drjwbaker/CHASE-digital-texts-2017/README.md

 #### Licence

-All content in this repository is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+Unless otherwise marked or state, all content in this repository is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).